 - Removing the broken glass is tedious, and you have to be extra careful not to cut yourself in the process.

 - If you apply too much new putty, it can swell up and cloud the window pane.

 - Laying glazier points and pressing the glass into place at the same time can be tricky.
 If you don't have an extra set of hands, you could risk breaking the new glass.

 Window Repair: Calling an Expert

-By calling on professional expertise like Glass Doctor® to fix your broken window glass, you eliminate the risks associated with DIY.
+By calling on professionals to fix your broken window glass, you eliminate the risks associated with DIY.

-We'll ensure that your window is up to par, meaning you won't have to worry about losing heat or air conditioning and spending more on your energy bill.
-And the specialists at Glass Doctor are National Glass Association certified glass experts and will safely complete each window repair using industry best practices.
+At Glass Doctor, we'll ensure that your window is up to par, so you won't have to worry about losing heat or air conditioning and spending more on your energy bill.
+Additionally, the specialists at Glass Doctor are National Glass Association-certified and will safely complete each window repair using industry best practices.

-We offer emergency glass repair services in the event of an accident or break-in, as well as double pane window repair and specialty glass repair.
+We offer 24/7 emergency glass repair and replacement services in the event of an accident or break-in, as well as double pane window repair and specialty glass repair.